Paretzky/gamma-ircbot/README.md

   * @tell user message - Will repeat your message to user when they next join or say something in the current channel.
 * Vimeo link previews (plugins/vimeo.js)
 * Youtube link previews (plugins/youtube.js)
+* Wikipedia lookups
+  * @wiki search terms - Will give a link give a brief except and link to the specified article

 ### Plugin Management